depressed-pho/craftable-elytra/README.md

 ![Crafting recipe for Reinforced Membrane](doc/recipe-reinforced-membrane.png)

 A single piece of Reinforced Membrane requires 9 Phantom Membranes to craft.
-This item serves no purpose other than being an intermediate material for crafting Elytra.
+This item serves no purpose other than to be an intermediate material for crafting Elytra.